-Air Pollution Effects on Ecology
+Air Pollution Effects On Sensitive Ecology

 The impact of air pollution on sensitive ecology is usually a transboundary effect, often occurring over hundreds of miles and potentially across numerous countries.
 The impact is most usually from pollutants being deposited as particles and aerosols on sensitive habitats.
 The principal effects being eutrophication (adding nutrients) and/or acidification of habitats, resulting in an upset to the balance of biodiversity.